samulioll/ot-harjoitustyo/README.md

 ## Current state

-!!
-The game currently only runs in 1200x1200 screen size, but additional resolution options will be made available in the next version !!
+### Resolution selection
+- The user can choose between two resolution settings: 1200x1200 or 600x600 pixels.

 ### Profile selection
 - A profile can be selected by clicking the "SELECT PROFILE" button and then clicking a profile username.
 - A new profile can be created by clicking the "NEW PROFILE" button and then typing a username and submitting it with ENTER.
 - A profile can be deleted by clicking the "DELETE PROFILE" button and then clicking the profile to be deleted.
-    - In the next version the game will ask for confirmation for the deletion.
+    - A confirmation box is shown to make sure the deletion wasn't accidental.

 ### Main menu
 - The player can continue playing from the next unsolved level by clicking "CONTINUE".
 - The player can go into the level selection menu by clicking "LEVELS".
 - Highscores view is currently not finished and is disabled.
 - The player can go back to the profile selection menu by clicking "SWITCH USERS".

+- An option will be added to change the game resolution without having to restart the application.

 ### Levels menu
 - Solved levels will be shown in dark black color, next unsolved level in green and the rest of the unsolved levels in light grey.